-If the new Labor Party is not to sink into a swamp without any principles, it must admit the left wing of the working class, the Communistic Workers Party and the Proletarian Party.
+If the new Labor Party is not to sink into a morass, devoid of principles, it must admit the left wing of the working class, the Communistic Workers Party.

 The Labor Party must adopt a class-conscious program.
 A program not considering the interests of the capitalists, but only the interests of the workers.
-A program clearly seeing the goal: the abolition of wage slavery the establishment of a workers' republic and a collectivist system of production.
+A program clearly seeing the goal: the abolition of wage slavery, the establishment of a workers' republic and a collectivist system of production.
 Sooner or later, a Labor Party will inevitably adopt such a program.
 It should do so at the moment of its birth.

 The Labor Party must be the class party of the working class, but it must admit the discontented masses of the poor and the tenant farmers.
-The political cooperation of the workers and the farmers is one of the surest guarantees for the victory of the working class, but only if the political leadership is in the hands of the workers.
+The political co-operation of the workers and the farmers is one of the surest guarantees for the victory of the working class, but only if the political leadership is in the hands of the workers.

 A Labor Party only deserves the name of the party of the working class if it is built in this form.
-And this Labor Party must be born if the American labor movement does not wish to be annihilated.
+And this Labor Party must be born if the American labor movement would escape annihilation.

-Against the united offensive of the organized capitalists and the government power, the workers must transform the trade unions into fighting weapons and create their own independent political party.
+Against the united offensive of the organized capitalists and the government, the workers must transform the trade unions into fighting weapons and create their own independent political party.